foodcoopshop/foodcoopshop/README.md

 * Your virutal host should end with ".dev", to automatically recognize dev environment and set the correct debug mode.
 * The host's document root must point to /webroot

+## Cronjobs ##
+* The cronjobs are located in [Console/Command](Console/Command)
+* Example call to run the weekly sending of order lists: `bash cake SendOrderLists`

+## Unit Tests ##
+* To run the unit tests, create a second database on your computer and add a test database to your database.php.
+Please follow [Cake's testing documentation](http://book.cakephp.org/2.0/en/development/testing.html)
+* The tests can be run in the console or the web interface: www.yourdomain.com/test.php
+* Both default and test database configuration need to point to the test database!

 ## Pull requests
 Pull requests are welcome, please make sure your modifications are to the develop branch of FoodCoopShop and they are well tested!